 Choral Foundation Signed Accounts:

-Michele Price is Director of Development of the Choral Foundation and oversees all aspects of fundraising, governance, development and operations.
-She is based in an office at Hampton Court Palace and can be contacted by telephone 020 3166 6516 or 07867 313460, e mail email@example.com or in person by appointment.
+Louise Cole is the administrator of the Choral Foundation.
+She is based in an office at Hampton Court Palace and can be contacted by telephone 020 3166 6516 or 07867 313460, email choral.foundation[at]hrp.org.uk or in person by appointment.

-Michele has put together a panel of local solicitors who can give you private professional advice about the tax efficient ways of making a gift, including a review of an existing will or drafting a new will.
-She looks forward to talking to you about your donation.
+The Choral Foundation has put together a panel of local solicitors who can give you independent private professional advice about the tax efficient ways of making a gift, including a review of an existing will or drafting a new will.

 The Choral Foundation